surminus/viaduct/README.md

 }
 ```

-In the example above, we are making use of the attributes of the previously
+Resources always return their resource object.
+In the example above, we use
-created `Directory` resource when we create the file.

-Since the resource actions always return the resource object, we can easily
-delete what we created:
+the `Directory` path as part of the file creation.

+This also means we can run whatever action we need to on that resource:

 ```
 func main() {